Part One: Onboarding

 - Customs Arrival — requires proof of employment and/or Danish embassy approval letter.
 I found this process to be quite easy, since we had all our paperwork handy, and the Copenhagen airport is amazing.

-- Residence Permit — A card that you will probably receive from your job.
-You will need this when traveling in and out of Denmark, and getting your CPR number and yellow card.
+- Residence Permit — A card that you will probably receive from your job if you are not an EU citizen.
+EU citizens need to apply for this in the International House, using your employment contract & passport (no need to have address yet).
+You will need your residence card when traveling in and out of Denmark, and getting your CPR number and yellow card.

 - A place to live with an address — Probably the most important step.
 Begin as soon as you possibly can.
 To rent an apartment requires proof of residency permit, a passport, and a means to pay rent.
 The money will probably come from your home country because the next two steps to get a bank account here require you to have a local address first, which is maddening.
 I found TransferWise to be quite handy for sending large sums of money overseas quickly.